Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 As usual, this hypervector should be passed to the item memory in order to retrieve the noiseless seed hypervector $\textbf{l}$.

 The same mapping can be used to create a hypervector representing a nondeterministic finite-state automaton~\cite{RabinFinite1959}.
-The main difference from deterministic finite-state automata is that the the nondeterministic finite-state automaton can reside simultaneously in several of its states.
+The main difference from deterministic finite-state automata is that the nondeterministic finite-state automaton can reside simultaneously in several of its states.
 The transitions do not have to be uniquely determined by their current state and input symbol, i.e., there can be several valid transitions from a given current state and input symbol.
 The nondeterministic finite-state automaton can assume a so-called generalized state, defined as a set of the automaton's states that are simultaneously active.
 The generalized state corresponds to a hypervector representing the set of the currently active states with (\ref{eq:set}).
 Similar to the deterministic finite-state automata, the hypervector for the generalized state is used to query the automaton to get a hypervector for next generalized state.
 This corresponds to a parallel execution of the automaton from all currently active states.
+It should also be noted that in the case of the nondeterministic finite-state automaton, due to the potential presence of several active states, the cleanup procedure (Section~\ref{sect:probing}) has to search for several nearest neighbors.
+Please see Section~\ref{sec:string:search} for an example of such a procedure.

 In the next subsection, we will see an example of how to compute with hypervectors representing automata, but the most obvious application of the presented representation is to execute the automaton in the presence of noise in hypervectors.
 Fig.~\ref{fig:fsa:recall} presents the accuracy of the correct recall of a next state from a bipolarized hypervector representing an automaton with $22$ states and $29$ symbols.
 The figure shows how the accuracy changed with the dimensionality of hypervectors for different values of noise in $\textbf{a}$.
-As expected, we see that for every amount of noise, there is eventually a dimensionality, which allows a perfect recall, which is an elegant property that can be simply leveraged for executing a deterministic behavior in a very stochastic environment.
+As expected, we see that for every amount of noise, there is eventually a dimensionality that allows a perfect recall -- an elegant property that can be simply leveraged for executing a deterministic behavior in a very stochastic environment.